owulveryck/blog/content/post/journey-onnx-day2.md

 [55.41009 984.514 -1191.4886 -652.1293 802.4857 497.57553 -303.6763 952.77106 -233.73296 -672.92255]
 ```

+By now, I am stuck with this bug, the the goal is reached, I have generated a computation graph that actually runs and gives me a result.
+Let's now write a temporary conclusion.

 # Conclusion

 I am glad to be able to read, understand and compute an ONNX model.
 Getting the wrong result is annoying but gives a good challenge.
 Finding where the problem is not trivial, and debugging a neural network is not easy, but it is a good learning experience to analyze the behavior of the operators in detail.
 I have started to implement unit tests for each operator I need in the MNIST model.
+This is an heavy task, and sometimes I wish I did TDD for this (but this is another story).

 More recently, I have noticed that the ONNX repository was [full of simple test cases made to evaluate the backends](https://github.com/onnx/onnx/tree/master/onnx/backend/test/data/node).
 This is the next step to implement into the decoding package.

+I am very excited by the possibility to run an ONNX model thanks to a entirely self-sufficient runtime environment.
+With the potential to export this "_VM_" to WASM, we can imagine great applications such as running an ImagerNet network straight to the browser while capting images from the webcam or the microphone.
+So the challenge now is to fix the MNIST model and to implement more Operators.
+Then to play and have some more fun with ML!

 If you are interested in testing or contributing, I have set up a repository where you will find the sources and the MNIST example (that you can run with `go test`).
 This repository is really a work in progress, and I will not provide (for now) any support around it.